ava-labs/mastering-avalanche/chapter_01.md

 At this point, you will be shown **24 words** that were *uniquely generated for you*.
 Write these 24 words down on a piece of paper and ***never lose them***.
 These words are the keys to the vault where you will store your digital assets.
 If anybody has access to these 24 words, they have full access to your vault.

 Once the 24 words have been written on a piece of paper you will then need to confirm you have done that by checking a confirmation checkbox.
 The next screen will require you to fill in the blank words necessary to unlock the vault.
 Once you have successfully filled in the blank words you will gain access to your wallet.

 Congratulations.
 You now have an Avalanche wallet that you can send and receive assets with.
 Remember you and you alone should have access to the 24 words.

-Now, close the browser window and open a fresh window and navigate to the [Avalanche Network Web Wallet](https://wallet.avax.network) this time select the **Access Wallet** option and then the **Mnemonic Key Phrase** option.
+Now, close the browser window and open a fresh window and navigate to the [Avalanche Web Wallet](https://wallet.avax.network) this time select the **Access Wallet** option and then the **Mnemonic Key Phrase** option.
 Enter your 24 words and you now have access to your wallet once again.

 Once you have a single wallet you do not need to create more wallets.